mdn/content/files/en-us/web/api/identityprovider/getuserinfo_static/index.md

 - `config`
   - : A configuation object, which can contain the following properties:
     - `configURL`
-      - : The URL of the [configuration file](/en-US/docs/Web/API/FedCM_API#provide_a_config_file) for the identity provider you want to get user information from.
+      - : The URL of the [configuration file](/en-US/docs/Web/API/FedCM_API#provide_a_config_file) for the identity provider from which you want to get user information.
     - `clientId`
       - : The RP's client identifier issued by the IdP.